 !
 Hold the Memory StickTM with the arrow pointing in the correct direction when you insert it into the slot.
 To avoid damaging the computer or the Memory StickTM, do not force the Memory StickTM into the slot if it does not insert smoothly.

 Removing a Memory StickTM

-To remove a Memory StickTM, proceed as follows:
+To remove a Memory StickTM using the Memory StickTM slot, proceed as follows: